SpineEventEngine/SpineEventEngine.github.io/_posts/2020-02-27-integrating-with-a-third-party.md

 }
 ```

 The event producer obtains cached historical events, matches them to the received subscription, and sends them to the client.
-The **Takeoffs**** and ****Landings** system implements an [event consumer](https://github.com/spine-examples/airport/blob/master/takeoffs-and-landings/src/main/java/io/spine/example/airport/tl/supplies/SuppliesEventConsumer.java) which constructs a subscription and maintains it as long as the system needs to receive more events.
-The consumer broadcasts the received Events via an instance of [ThirdPartyContext](https://spine.io/core-java/javadoc/server/io/spine/server/integration/ThirdPartyContext.html):
+The **Takeoffs and Landings** system implements an [event consumer](https://github.com/spine-examples/airport/blob/master/takeoffs-and-landings/src/main/java/io/spine/example/airport/tl/supplies/SuppliesEventConsumer.java) which constructs a subscription and maintains it as long as the system needs to receive more events.
+The consumer broadcasts the received Events via an instance of [`ThirdPartyContext`](https://spine.io/core-java/javadoc/server/io/spine/server/integration/ThirdPartyContext.html):

 ```java
 @Override